 - No separate air mixer valve is required for either natural gas or propane installations.

-- Design Note: The fire media (glass or lava rock) must be set just below these intake holes to keep them clear.
-This makes the Bullet Burner’s brass nozzles more visible in the finished fire pit.
+- Design Note: The fire media (glass or lava rock) should be set below the burner tips to keep them clear.
+As a result, the Bullet Burner’s brass nozzles are visible in the finished fire pit.

 HPC Fire Torpedo Burners